 The clinical practices are carried out on different community and rehabilitation centers, hospitals, schools, and correctional systems across the Island.
 It will be required that students complete their clinical practices in accordance with the proposed curriculum.
 To carry out this practice experiences, the student must comply with the requirements established by the Puerto Rico Health Department.
-For this reason, it is demanded to have the chickenpox vaccine and the first two-doses of hepatitis-B vaccine when enrolling.
+For this reason, it is demanded to have the chickenpox vaccine, the first two-doses of Hepatitis-B vaccine, and the COVID-19 vaccine when enrolling.